-The Colorado Code of Judicial Conduct (the "Code") includes four Canons that provide the basic principles of judicial ethics, which are supplemented by Rules under each Canon.
-The Colorado Commission on Judicial Discipline (the "Commission") monitors the judiciary's compliance with these Canons through disciplinary proceedings.
+The Colorado Code of Judicial Conduct (the "Code") includes four Canons that provide the basic principles of judicial ethics.
+The Commission monitors the judiciary's compliance with these Canons through disciplinary proceedings.
 Formed in 1967 by the amendment to the Colorado Constitution that established the merit system for the appointment of judges, the Commission originally was designated the Commission on Judicial Qualifications.

-The Commission's authority is set forth in Article VI § 23(3) of the Colorado Constitution, which provides that a justice or judge of any court of record may be disciplined or removed from office for misconduct, or may be retired for a disability that interferes with the performance of his or her duties.
 Colorado Rules of Judicial Discipline ("Colo.
 RJD"), issued by the Colorado Supreme Court, govern the Commission's disciplinary and disability proceedings.
 The Code and Colo.
 RJD are published in "Court Rules, Book 1" of Colorado Revised Statutes.
 Substantial revisions to Colo.
-RJD, effective as of July 1, 2017, were approved by order of the Supreme Court on April 20, 2017.
+RJD became effective July 1, 2017.